Renewable Energy Powers Jobs For Almost 10 Million People

 The trump administration is directly assaulting the Appalachian regions.
 Cutting jobs programs and their safety net.
 The proposed republican budget cuts the benefits, food subsidies, and state to state tax transfers which have previously benefited Appalachian regions

-Only w/ fetters on environmentalist-unblessed jobs (Score:2)
+Only w/ fetters on environmentalist-unblessed jobs (Score:1)

 Remove the fetters on environmentalist-disapproved substances and you'll see coal and oil jobs at more normal (and higher) numbers.